amsword/amsword.github.io/_posts/2021-12-02-AML-Command-Transfer.md

   ```shell
   a submit nvidia-smi
   ```
-That is, we expect the tool of `a` to handle everything related with AML such that the parameters after `submit` can be seemingly transferred to AML, which is quite similar with [remote procedure call](https://en.wikipedia.org/wiki/Remote_procedure_call).
+That is, we expect the tool of `a` to handle everything related to AML such that the parameters after `submit` can be seemingly transferred to AML, which is quite similar with [remote procedure call](https://en.wikipedia.org/wiki/Remote_procedure_call).
 This is what ACT does!

 ### Design of the Work Flow
 The design is based on the client-server model.
-That is, we have a client script for job submission and a server script which executes any command the client requests.
+That is, we have a client script for job submission and a server script that executes any command the client requests.

 The client